essentialkaos/.github/CONTRIBUTING.md

 You can read more about this POV in [this article](https://vale.rocks/posts/open-source-entitlement).

+> [!IMPORTANT]
+> If you use any kind of LLM (_AI models_) for your contribution (_code, tests, issues, questions, feature requests_), you **MUST** check everything you can get out of it.
+If we find that your contribution is useless AI slop, you will be permanently banned from accessing to our GitHub organization.

 ### Issues

 1. Provide product version where the problem was found;